gbr/nitrile/README.md

 Nitrile is an attempt to implement my dream of simple, potentially code-free creation of beautiful LaTeX documents.
 Aware of the wonderful [ShareLaTeX](https://www.sharelatex.com/), I wanted a more intuitive web interface for single-user document creation that allowed creating intricate practical documents (resumes, cover letters, etc.) without writing a single line of TeX markup.
 The name is a play on this idea: "nitrile" being a material subsitute for "latex" in cleaning gloves for those who have developed an allergy to it due to long-term exposure.

+Nitrile, in its current incarnation, uses Node.js in the server, React in the UI and Redux all around.

 Since its inception, the project has evolved into an attempt to implement a thought experiment I read deep in the Redux community...

 ## So let's take a step back